guardian/apps-rendering-api-models/README.md

 This repository uses [`changesets`](https://github.com/changesets/changesets) to manage versions and releases.

-To create a changeset, ensure you are using the correct Node version defined in [`.nvmrc`](./.nvmrc) and project dependencies installed by running `npm install`.
+To create a changeset, ensure you are using the correct Node (and associated npm) version defined in [`.nvmrc`](./.nvmrc) and project dependencies installed by running `npm install`.
 Then:

 - Run `npx changeset`.
 Select the type of change and enter a description
 - Commit and push the changeset file to your branch